pmcgrenery/WxBrief/TESTING.md

 1. On mobile devices the user must use 2 fingers to move around and zoom in on the map.
 2. On mobile devices when in fullscreen mode, the user can move around the map with one finger.
-3. On all devices the user can zoom with the zoom buttons in the top left hand side of the map.
+3. On all devices the user can zoom with the zoom buttons on the top left-hand side of the map.
 4. On screens larger than 480 px the user can pan across the map using one finger.
 5. On laptops/PC's the user can click and drag the map to move around.
 6. Users with a mouse can use the scroll button to zoom in and out.